What Makes Teak so Special

 Partly due to aesthetics, and partly due to teak’s unique physical qualities, the wood has remained a staple in the boating industry, as well as the most sought-after material for outdoor furniture.
 Think about it.
 You’ve just installed a beautiful new deck on your dream house, and need furniture for it.
 Are you really going to buy those plastic Adirondack chairs from Home Depot?
 It’s only a matter of time before they crack through anyway.
 Metal slatted chairs that need cushions?
 One unexpected rain while you’re at the store and it’s off to buy new cushions.
 With teak, you have comfortable, luxurious-looking furniture that will last years, even generations.
 Unlike other “woods” often used in outdoor applications, this is not due to a coat of plastic encasing a laminate.
 It’s due to the same oil that kept the teak tree alive long enough to harvest in the first place.

 How are you going to replace that look and feel of beautiful, genuine hardwood that has been a staple of good design for centuries?
 In short, it just won’t happen, and teak has been the wood of choice for thousands of years.
 One of the most expensive, in-demand woods in the world, teak continues to be imported and exported in massive quantities to keep up with ever-increasing demand.
 As countries like China and India not only grow in population but also in industrialization, teak’s demand will continue to increase.
 Unfortunately, most of the world’s natural teak forests were harvested, often illegally, with no thought of replanting.
-And though the valuable oil secreted by teak wood is irreplaceable, luckily for investors, the teak forests of old are not.
+And though the valuable oil secreted by the wood is irreplaceable, luckily for investors, the teak forests of old are not.
 More and more teak is coming from private plantations in Central America, due to the region’s incentives for planting such farms, as well as the ideal climate for growth.

 Now that you know what is so special about teak wood, look around the sides of the next boat you’re on.
 I bet you can impress your boat-owning friend with some teak trivia, and see how much they really know about the wood that’s been holding boats together for centuries.
-If you’re remodeling and need some outdoor furniture, look into teak options.
-Or, if you want to share the wonderfully unique teak wood with others, you can invest in the rapidly growing private plantation market.
+If you’re remodelling and need some outdoor furniture, look into teak options.
+Or, if you want to share the wonderfully unique wood with others, you can invest in the rapidly growing private plantation market.
 Those who invested nearly 20 years ago are nearing harvest, but it’s not too late to get in on a newly planted plantation.
 As you can see, the world is never going to stop needing teak.
 So armed with the knowledge of what makes this tree so unique, take the rare opportunity to join the supply-end of this age-old, valuable timber market.